 - It is important in Irish culture to show respect by shaking hands with another person, even if you are speaking with an older kid.

 - For business contexts, it is customary to address someone of higher status with their titles and last names when greeting.

-- If you are greeting close friends or family members, you can kiss on the cheeks and hug.
+- If you are greeting close friends or family members, you can kiss them on the cheeks and hug them.
 Do note that females usually kiss both female and male friends, while males only kiss females.

 - It is okay to address a friend or a family member using their first name.

 - In the countryside in Ireland, Irish people usually greet each other even if they are total strangers.